biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/03_state.md

 ### LastOutgoingBatchID

-Monotonically increasing value for each batch created on Biyaliquid by some `Batch Creator`
+Monotonically increasing value for each batch created on Biyachain by some `Batch Creator`

 | Key                                   | Value              | Type     | Encoding           |
 | ------------------------------------- | ------------------ | -------- | ------------------ |